 Proceed toward licensure application and employment.
-The selected candidate must have: - Successfully completed seminar and student teaching - Successfully completed the Student Impact Project - Received an acceptable score on a dispositional assessment (completed by the University Supervisor) - Passed Praxis II, if applicable - Passed RVE, if applicable - Completed First Aid/CPR/AED training - Completed Civic Education Module, if applicable - Submitted licensure application, transcripts, and certified check (or money order) to the Licensure Coordinator for processing - Completed the SPED Assessment PDI, for MAT students completing an endorsement in Special Education Completer Admission A Level 4 "Completer" has met the requirements above and their licensure application has been submitted to the Virginia Department of Education for processing.
-A "Completer" is a licensed student/alumni who is employed in the field.
+The selected candidate must have: - Successfully completed seminar and student teaching - Successfully completed the Student Impact Project - Received an acceptable score on a dispositional assessment (completed by the University Supervisor) - Passed Praxis II, if applicable - Passed RVE, if applicable - Completed First Aid/CPR/AED training - Completed Civic Education Module, if applicable - Submitted licensure application, transcripts, and certified check (or money order) to the Licensure Coordinator for processing Completer Admission A Level 4 "Completer" has met the requirements above, and their licensure application has been submitted to the Virginia Department of Education for processing.
+A "Completer" is a licensed student/alumnus who is employed in the field.
 Periodic reappraisal of teacher candidates will be made as the student progresses through the program.
 Students who have a bachelor's degree and wish to seek initial licensure may apply for admission into the Post-Baccalaureate Teacher Licensure Program.
 These students follow the same admission procedure as undergraduates and are evaluated on the same criteria.
 Bachelor's/MEd Requirements Undergraduate students must apply for acceptance into the Bachelor's/MEd program by the end of the sophomore year or upon completion of 53 credit hours.
 Application forms are available on the MyMBU, College of Education tab.
 Program Entry Requirements:

-- Submit a completed application form - Have a minimum GPA of 3.0 in the last 60 hours of coursework - Submit two recommendation forms completed by people who have observed the professional and academic work ethic of the student and personality traits such as character, dependability, emotional stability, interpersonal skills, and temperament, as evidenced by faculty and practicum teachers - Submit a one-page, typed writing sample (topic provided on the application form) Conditional Admission Students who do not meet the full-admission criteria may be considered for conditional admission on the basis of strong evidence that they can succeed in a teacher preparation program that requires maintenance of an average 3.0 GPA.
-Conditionally admitted students must achieve a minimum 3.0 GPA in all professional studies coursework and complete all other admissions requirements in order to be considered for full admission.
+- Submit a completed application form - Have a minimum GPA of 3.0 in the last 60 hours of coursework - Submit two recommendation forms completed by people who have observed the professional and academic work ethic of the student and personality traits such as character, dependability, emotional stability, interpersonal skills, and temperament, as evidenced by faculty and practicum teachers - Submit a one-page, typed writing sample (topic provided on the application form) Conditional Admission for Undergraduate Teacher Education Program, PBTL and Bachelor's/Master's programs Students who do not meet the full-admission criteria for their program may be considered for conditional admission on the basis of strong evidence that they can succeed in a program that requires maintenance of an average 3.0 GPA.
+Conditionally admitted students must achieve a minimum 3.0 GPA in all coursework and complete all other admissions requirements in order to be considered for full admission.
 In general, conditional admission status does not continue for more than three successive semesters.
 Conditional admission is not available in all programs.
+PBTL students on a provisional license who do not meet the GPA standard may request a review.
+The student must provide a letter of support from their superintendent or his/her designee to be considered.
+Conditional admission is not guaranteed.
 Moving from Conditional to Full Admission Status The College of Education monitors the progress of conditionally admitted students at the end of each semester.
 Course grades, course instructors' assessment of students' writing and speaking skills, and professional qualities evaluations are considered in this review.
 The College of Education informs students and their academic advisors in writing regarding their status: - continued conditional admission, - admission to full degree-seeking status, - suspension, or - dismissal.